lambda-dom/weidu_library/weidu_library/docs/libraries/arrays.md

 VARIABLE_IS_SET $array("%key%")
 ```

 will return a false positive if the variable `array_%key%` is set.
 This means that `get_array_element` is linear in the size of the array, since it has to loop through it to find the correct value.
-To make matters worse, the only way to break out of the loop early when a match is found, is by raising an exception and then catch it.
+To make matters worse, the only way to break out of the loop early when a match is found, is by raising an exception and catching it.

 `is_key_in_array STR_VAR array = "" key = "" RET bool`